seungjunlee96/AI-for-Medicine/Week1/README.md

 - Loss
 From the probability score that the model predicted, we compute "Error" with the desired score.

-# Image Classfication and Class Imbalance
+## Image Classfication and Class Imbalance
 Three Key Challenges
 - Class Imbalance
 - Multi-Task
-Typical Solution : Multi-Label Loss
 - Dataset Size
-Typical Solution : Transfer Learning + Data Augmentation

 ## Class Imbalance Problem
 What is Class Imbalance problem?